 All school volunteers must complete the Volunteer Information Form and be approved by the Principal prior to assisting at the school.
-Forms are available at registration and in the school office.
+Forms are in the school office or on the school website.
+All documents meet board policy 6:250.
 Some teachers utilize parent volunteers in the classroom.
 The individual teachers make this decision.
 Teachers who desire parent volunteers will notify parents.
 For school-wide volunteer opportunities, please contact the Principal.
 Volunteers are required to check in and out at the school office and receive a visitor badge before going to his or her destination.